The University of Chicago

 Modern Britain 1688-1901

-Enlightenment’s Frontier: the Scottish Highlands and the Origins of Environmentalism (Yale University Press, 2013)
+Enlightenment’s Frontier: The Scottish Highlands and the Origins of Environmentalism.
+New Haven: Yale University Press, 2013.

-“Adam Smith in the Forest” in The Social Lives of the Forests, ed.
-Kathleen Morrison and Susanna Hecht (University of Chicago Press, forthcoming)
+"Adam Smith in the Forest."
+In The Social Lives of the Forests.
+Edited by Susanna B. Hecht, Kathleen D. Morrison, and Christine Padoch.
+Chicago: University of Chicago Press, 2013.

-“Natural History and Improvement: the Case of Tobacco” in Mercantilism Reimagined: Political Economy in Early Modern Britain and its Empire, ed.
-Carl Wennerlind and Philip Stern (Oxford University Press, 2013)
+"Natural History and Improvement: The Case of Tobacco."
+In Mercantilism Reimagined: Political Economy in Early Modern Britain and Its Empire.
+Edited by Philip J. Stern and Carl Wennerlind.
+Oxford: Oxford University Press, 2013.

-“The Industrial Revolution in the Anthropocene,” Journal of Modern History, Volume 83:3 (September 2012)
+"The Industrial Revolution in the Anthropocene."
+Journal of Modern History 83, no. 3 (September 2012).

-“Rival Ecologies of Global Commerce: Adam Smith and the Natural Historians”, American Historical Review, Volume 115, Number 5 (December 2010)
+"Rival Ecologies of Global Commerce: Adam Smith and the Natural Historians."
+American Historical Review 115, no. 5 (December 2010).

-“Enlightened Hands: Managing Dexterity in British Medicine and Manufactures 1760-1800,” in Body Parts; Critical Explorations in Corporeality, ed.
-Christopher Forth and Ivan Crozier (Lanham, MD: Lexington Books, 2005)
+"Enlightened Hands: Managing Dexterity in British Medicine and Manufactures 1760-1800."
+In Body Parts; Critical Explorations in Corporeality.
+Edited by Christopher Forth and Ivan Crozier.
+Lexington Books, 2005.